RHoytDesign/cardano-sl/docs/proposals/fast-sync/trust.md

    blockchain.
 Suppose this header is from epoch `e`.
 Note that it's important to send more than one hash, because node could be stopped before fork happened and may have newest blocks which are not part of the main chain.
-3. The peer sends all blocks from epoch `e` to the node just like it's done for regular synchronization.
+So the node has all blocks from all epochs before `e`.
-4. Then the peer sends a bunch of tiny blocks starting from one for epoch `e + 1`.
+3. Then the peer sends a bunch of tiny blocks starting from one for epoch `e`.
-5. When the node receives a tiny block for epoch `e + 1`, it knows who can create blocks in that epoch.
+4. When the node receives a tiny block for epoch `e`, it knows who can create blocks in that epoch.
 So it can verify that signatures from the tiny block are legitimate and provided by actual slot leaders.
-6. Now the node knows who can create blocks in last `2 · l` slots in epoch `e + 1` (this information is available from tiny block for epoch `e + 1`).
-It can then verify signatures from tiny block for epoch `e + 2`.
+5. Now the node knows who can create blocks in last `2 · l` slots in epoch `e` (this information is available from tiny block for epoch `e`).
+It can then verify signatures from tiny block for epoch `e + 1`.
-7. Repeat step 6 for all other tiny blocks.
+6. Repeat step 5 for all other tiny blocks.
 Request more tiny blocks after the first bunch is processed.
 A request may include hash of last processed tiny block, for example, or just epoch number.
 Download and process all available tiny blocks.
-8. If current epoch is `x`, last tiny block will be for epoch `x`.
+7. If current epoch is `x`, last tiny block will be for epoch `x`.
 Request headers from last `2 · l` slots of epoch `x - 1`.
-9. Verify that headers are consecutive and issued by proper stakeholders.
+8. Verify that headers are consecutive and issued by proper stakeholders.
 If that's the case, request the block corresponding to the oldest header and take hash of snapshot (`H`) from it.
-10. Download snapshot somehow.
+9. Download snapshot somehow.
 The mechanism to download a snapshot is not described in this document.
 Check it's correctness according to `H`.
-11. Download all blocks after that snapshot and verify them fully according to the snapshot.
+10. Download all blocks after that snapshot and verify them fully according to the snapshot.
-12. After all recent blocks are processed, the node is fully functional.
+11. After all recent blocks are processed, the node is fully functional.
 It still makes sense to download all other blocks to be 100% sure the whole chain is valid.